 This is why some photographers insist (and most others recommend) that they do photograph your baby within those first two weeks.

 Can you can still get beautiful newborn photographs after two weeks?

 Yes, absolutely!
 With that said, it is still possible to create beautiful photographs of your baby after two weeks.
 Older newborn photography has been around longer than newborn photography, we just called it photographing baby 🙂

 And that’s why family photographers like myself will arrange portrait sessions to photograph older newborn babies.

-Now, if you’re booking a shoot with a photographer and your baby is more than two weeks old, we will likely walk you through what to expect.
+Now, if you’re booking a photoshoot with a photographer and your baby is more than two weeks old, we will likely walk you through what to expect.

 “Babies can’t get less cute after two weeks, now can they?”